LavinaVRovine/slido_assignment/README.md

 Not much to comment I'd say.
 Tried to make it quite self explanatory.
 Maybe project structure could have been bit nicer, but for assignment purposes I would argue it hardly matters.

-Maybe also worth noting, there is a super simple validation in the data loading part to ensure certain assumption about the data are met.
+Maybe also worth noting, there is a super simple validation in the data loading part to ensure certain assumptions about the data are met.